 A few weeks ago I ordered a pair of “20W 1600Lm LED Garden Outdoor FloodLight 85-265V Pure White Wall WashLights” at £35 each to replace the pair of 150W halogen outdoor lights in the back garden.
 The seller claimed to be: Item location: Portsmouth, United Kingdom but in reality they came direct from China.

-I needed to extend the 3 core cable which came with the lights so I decided to remove the cover and found that the earth (ground) cable wasn’t connected to anything and if a fault occurred with the lights the metal casing could have potentially gone live with very nasty results if touched.
-The photo below shows the supplied cable with lack of earth connection inside the metal case.
+I needed to extend the 3-core cable which came with the lights so I decided to remove the cover and found that the earth (ground) cable wasn’t connected to anything and if a fault occurred with the lights the metal casing could have potentially gone live with very nasty results if touched.
+The photo below shows the supplied cable with a lack of earth connection inside the metal case.

 Missing connection to the metal chassis on the green earth wire!